 Northeastern takes every step to ensure that individuals reporting sexual misconduct are treated respectfully and listened to carefully.
 It is well-documented that individuals in underrepresented groups are impacted by sexual violence at a higher rate than their peers.
 This includes people of color, veterans, persons with LGBTQ identities, undocumented students, and persons with disabilities.
 The Title IX Office is dedicated to a culturally competent approach, and recognizes the societal and institutional barriers for many members of our campus community.
 It is important to eliminate those barriers and provide full access to the Title IX process.
 For example, disabled students will be provided the accommodations they need throughout the Title IX process.
 Every effort will be made to ensure full access for every person who contacts the Title IX Office.
 Please do not hesitate to contact the Title IX Office with any specific concerns.

 Northeastern shall make every reasonable effort to preserve an individual’s privacy and protect the confidentiality of information related to sex discrimination, sexual harassment, or sexual assault as allowed under the law.
 The University may issue an N-Alert, an alert through the official emergency notification and warning system, to notify the community about the occurrence of a serious crime or pattern of crimes that might put the public at risk.
 For more information on N-Alert procedures, see the University's Emergency Notification policy.

 The University is required by law to annually report sexual assault and other campus crime statistics to the public.
-These statistics and the list of entities to which a crime may be reported are listed here.
+These statistics and the list of entities to which a crime may be reported are listed on the University Police website.
 Campus crime statistics do not contain specific victim-identifying information.

 Support Services and Resources for Sexual Violence Survivors